ITPARK123/SCANTEX/README.md

 ###  How It Works

 1. Put domains in `target.txt`
+2. Format Domain test.com  *no http/https
-2. Run `./scantex.py`
+3. Run `./scantex.py`
-3. It handles everything:
+4. It handles everything:
    - Scans for subdomains
    - Checks live hosts
    - Adds to Acunetix